Cart 0

 We don’t speak to spirituality enough; for me it is the bridge between art and science, both of which inform my work (and my obsessions hehe). i am not a traditional scholarly type (tho i geek out on things) so i feel people learn best by observing, having discussions, and walking the path with me.
 So let’s practice together!

-During our 60 minute gatherings, we will
+During our 60-90 minute gatherings, we will have open discussion on resonant topics but also center

 Most importantly, it is my hope this will be a refuge where you can be held as you arrive at a way that feels most aligned to you.